 It is important to note that these objectives are neither requirements nor mandates and rather serve as guidelines for airports and IDOT Division of Aeronautics to use during the airport planning process.
 An airport that offers facilities and services above or below these objectives can still fulfill its role based on local needs and context.
 However, an airport's inability to meet these objectives over time may impact future functionality of the system, and these airports may need to be reclassified to a more suitable classification in future system planning efforts.
 In some instances, performance is noted as "N/A" for not applicable as the corresponding FSO is not an objective for that airport's role.

-Table 3.7 presents the FSOs by classification that are evaluated in the following analysis.
+Table 3.36 presents the FSOs by classification that are evaluated in the following analysis.
+IASP Appendix A documents the report cards for each individual airport.
 Following the table are definitions for each FSO.